shashank3110/rag_demo/README.md

 {"ingredients" : <list[str] : list of ingredients by recipes as strings>
 "recipes" : <list[str]: list of recipes strings> }
 ```
-### Note: the dataset (json file) in this repository is very small so the LLM results may not be good.
+### Note: the dataset (json file) in this repository is very small and also LLM used is a smaller one for resource constrained env.
+So the LLM results may not be as expected.